-In 1900, the famous French writer of adventure stories Jules Verne published ‘Seconde Patrie’ (‘Second Fatherland’) in two parts.
-Like many works at the end of his life, this adventure story was a revisiting of earlier work, though in this case not Vernes own.
-‘Seconde Patrie’ is a sequel to a well-known book by Johann David Wyss: ‘Der schweizerische Robinson’ (‘The Swiss Family Robinson’).
+In 1900, the famous French writer of adventure stories Jules Verne published Seconde Patrie (‘Second Fatherland’) in two parts.
+Like many works at the end of his life, this adventure story was a revisiting of earlier work, though in this case not Verne's own.
+Seconde Patrie is a sequel to a well-known book by Johann David Wyss: Der schweizerische Robinson (‘The Swiss Family Robinson’).

-Vernes book revisits the original shipwreck, and the Swiss family’s final years on the original island.
+Verne's book revisits the original shipwreck, and the Swiss family’s final years on the original island.
 Unnamed in the original, the family is called Zermatt in Verne’s book.
 The Zermatts have been joined by Jenny, a girl stranded by a different shipwreck and rescued by the Zermatt boys, and the English family Wolston.
 Aided by the engineering skills of Mr Wolston, the islanders set about to further taming their new home, dubbed ‘New Switzerland’.

-Further adventures with unfriendly natives, sea-travel and shipwrecks ensue.
-At the end, the island is annexed by Great Britain and the flourishing colony soon has over 2.000 inhabitants.
-This map (in French) shows the shape, names some features and indicates the settlements on Nouvelle Suisse.
-Situated in the Indian Ocean, the island boast five bays:
+Further adventures ensue, with plenty of unfriendly natives, sea-travel and shipwrecks.
+In the end, the island is annexed by Great Britain and the flourishing colony soon has over 2,000 inhabitants.
+This map (in French, but with some place names in German and English) shows the shape, names some features and indicates the settlements on Nouvelle Suisse.

 The interior of New Switzerland is dominated by a single mountain top, the Pic Jean Zermatt (Mount John Zermatt).
 A small inset shows the Promised Land in greater detail: